JASO M 609:2024 Webinar Recap

 The updated standard is based on extensive data collected from real-world outdoor corrosion exposure.
 Test protocols were evaluated against this data to determine the most representative approaches for inclusion in the new standard.

 JASO M 609:2024 introduces three distinct test methods - Methods A, B, and C - all of which differ significantly from the 1991 version.
 Salt solution concentrations of 5 percent, 1 percent, and 0.5 percent are now all specified.
-Test cycle temperatures have been revised, and additional exposure techniques are permitted, including shower application in Method B and both shower and immersion in Method C. Method C also specifies an 85 percent relative humidity requirement - the first controlled RH value (not fully dy or fully humid) in a JASO M609 test.
+Test cycle temperatures have been revised, and additional salt solution delivery techniques are permitted, including shower application in Method B and both shower and immersion in Method C. In addition, Method C also specifies an 85 percent relative humidity requirement - the first controlled RH value (not fully dry or fully humid) in a JASO M609 test.

-The standard provides expanded guidance on specimen preparation prior to testing, as well as detailed evaluation procedures following exposure for both cosmetic and perforation corrosion.
+The standard provides expanded guidance on specimen preparation prior to testing, as well as detailed post-exposure evaluation procedures for both cosmetic and perforation corrosion.
 While the new version retains familiar elements such as fog, humid, and dry steps, the overall structure and execution of the test are substantially different.
-As a result, it is no longer sufficient to reference JASO M 609 alone.
-The specific version and test method must now be clearly identified.
+As a result, it is no longer sufficient to reference JASO M 609 alone - the publication year and specific test method must now be clearly identified.

 To stay current on JASO M 609:2024 and other accelerated and outdoor corrosion test standards, visit our Test Standards Page and explore our Standards Search Tool.
 Contact our team to learn how these updates may impact your testing programs and equipment needs.